bsmith89/human-gut-diversity-manuscript/manuscript.md

 have yielded alternative models of community assembly which may improve our holistic understanding.

-Given the parallels between Hutchinson's question and our own, perhaps historical community ecology literature has answers relevant to human microbiology.

 # Explanations for Diversity #
 Through a combination of theoretical and empirical study, a number of